Updated January 2022

 Located out on the lagoon, Antonio’s Ecotours (tel.
 615/103-3323) offers a variety of affordable and flexible options for whale watching from day trips to camping or staying in eco cabins at the lagoon.
 The staff is comprised of San Ignacio natives with decades of experience with the gray whales.

 Pachico’s Eco Tours can also tailor packages for your needs.
 They recommend staying at the lagoon for at least 3-4 days in order to have the best chance for encounters with the whales.
 They have cabañas for rent and can also provide a camping area for you to bring your own tent or camper if you make arrangements in advance.

 With sixteen solar-powered cabins, another eco lodge option is Baja Eco Tours (tel.
 US toll free 877/506-0557).
 They also offer all-inclusive tours (starting at $1,550) with flight or bus transportation from San Diego included.
 They can accommodate travelers arriving at the lagoon on their own during non-peak dates.

 All-Inclusive Trips from the U.S.

 Both Baja Expeditions and Baja Discovery offer all-inclusive tours to Laguna San Ignacio that originate in San Diego and include transportation, eco-lodging at the lagoon, meals and drinks, activities, and whale watching.
-Baja Custom Tours will have all-inclusive round trip tours from San Diego running January through March 2021.
+Baja Custom Tours runs custom all-inclusive round trip tours from San Diego.

 Laguna Ojo de Liebre (Guerrero Negro)